 If I need emergency medical care, where can I go?

-In Kampala there are two medical practices/clinics that operate on international health standards:
+In Kampala there are several medical practices/clinics that operate on international health standards:

 2. The International Hospital Kampala.
 The International Hospital Kampala is part of the International Medical Group and they are expanding their family of clinics throughout the country.